|

 You can see where I sealed the gasket to the new filter (not very uniform I'm afraid) to make sure the gasket stays in the correct place when being mounted.

-The Wynn is about 1 1/4" smaller in diameter than the Jet, but, the Jet filter's pleats are approximately 1 1/8" deep where the Wynn C1425 is 1 11/16" deep, yielding a lot more surface area.
+The Wynn is slightly smaller in diameter than the Jet, but, the Wynn's pleats are 9/16" deeper than the Jet, yielding a lot more filter surface area.

-If the Jet's separator worked correctly, you wouldn't need the paddles in the filter, and it could be less expensive.
+If the Jet's separator worked better, you wouldn't need the paddles in the filter, and it could be way less expensive.

-I don't have any quams about the Wynn Filter not having paddles.
+I don't have any concerns about the Wynn Filter not having paddles after seeing the improvement by adding the cone to the separator.

 |